10 Best Pain Relief Creams, According to Doctors

 - Cold or hot relief: Neither

-This smooth, nongreasy lubricant doesn’t contain any active pain-relieving ingredients.
-Instead, it’s designed to act as a friction-reducer for massages — another tactic for soothing tight, overworked muscles.
-While it doesn’t contain active pain-fighting ingredients, it can increase the comfort of a massage meant to deliver pain relief to your muscles.
+This smooth, non-greasy lubricant doesn't contain any active pain-relieving ingredients.
+Instead, it's designed to act as a friction-reducer for massages — another tactic for soothing tight, overworked muscles.
+It doesn't contain active pain-fighting ingredients, but it can increase the comfort of a massage meant to deliver pain relief to your muscles.

-Use the hypoallergenic, fragrance-free cream on your hands to get a deeper rub on areas like your knees, feet, or wrists, or hand the jar to your partner or a friend for help with your back, shoulders, or neck.
+Use the hypoallergenic, fragrance-free cream on your hands to get a deeper rub on areas like your knees, feet or wrists, or hand the jar to your partner or friend for help with your back, shoulders or neck.

 Comparison Table